benhowell/benhowell.github.com/_posts/2014-05-24-java-scripting-plugin-framework.md

     return True
 {% endhighlight %}

+To wrap things up, there is also a multithreaded javascript plugin in the [Git Hub repository][1] if you're interested.
 That brings to a conclusion our development of a custom plugin architecture.
 If you have any questions please leave them in the comments below and I'll be happy to reply.

 For the complete application source code please get it from my [Git Hub][1].